 By using digital tools and resources such as the Place Standard Tool, ClimateView and Climate Just, the council was able to understand where people are facing social deprivation and are most vulnerable to climate threats.

-The authority is also partnering with the NHS to build a risk register, pulled together by a Risk Management Officer (a role created by NHS Tayside but based at the council), in order to foster collaboration on winter management plans.
+The authority is also partnering with the NHS to build a risk register, pulled together by a Risk Management Officer (a role created by NHS Tayside but based at the council), to foster collaboration on winter management plans.
 This register will identify residents facing extreme weather such as storms, flooding and snow.
 It will also record the impacts that these events can have, such as interruptions in power supply, heating and water.
 The tool will help adapt winter management plans into climate risk plans.

 What impact has the project had?

-So far, actions by the council have re-negotiated over £30,000 of fuel bills, supported over 600 households to receive lower fuel bills through social tariffs, aided with dampness and condensation problems, and given out over 9,000 low-energy light bulbs.
+So far, actions by the council have re-negotiated over £175,000 of fuel bills, supported over 600 households to receive lower fuel bills through social tariffs, aided with dampness and condensation problems, and given out over 9,000 low-energy light bulbs.

 In terms of monitoring the wider impact of Dundee’s climate action plans, the council has begun to work closely with the University of Dundee to create impact assessments on how policies are affecting vulnerable communities.